MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

-When I ran `grub-mkconfig -o ...`, updating my boot configuration, and ran into [this](https://www.reddit.com/r/EndeavourOS/comments/wygfds/full_transparency_on_the_grub_issue/) issue I figured it was time to look over the alternatives.
+When I ran `grub-mkconfig -o ...`, updating my boot configuration, and ran into [this](https://www.reddit.com/r/EndeavourOS/comments/wygfds/full_transparency_on_the_grub_issue/) issue I figured it was time to survey for other options.
 After burning another ISO to get back into my system.

 ## Bootloader alternatives
 I was looking into alternatives, finding [efi stub](https://wiki.archlinux.org/title/EFISTUB) to be the most appealing option, if the kernel can boot itself, why even have a bootloader?

 With gentoo, integrating that was fairly easy assuming no disk encryption.

-Before getting into this, a few paragraphs about the Linux boots process may be appropriate
+Before getting into this, a few paragraphs about the Linux boots process may be appropriate.

 ## Boot in short
-The boot process, in my opinion, starts on the motherboard and ends when the kernel hands over execution to `/sbin/init`.
+The boot process, in my opinion, starts on the motherboard firmware and ends when the kernel hands over execution to `/sbin/init`.

 ### UEFI
 The motherboard powers on and starts running UEFI firmware (I'm pretending bios don't exist because I'm not stuck in the past).